EMAIL: Send Email to Julie Baldwin

 As an enrolled member of the Cherokee Nation of Oklahoma, she has made a life-long commitment to serving diverse communities and to advocating for health promotion programs for children, adolescents and families.

 Dr. Baldwin has had a consistent program of applied research addressing HIV/AIDS and substance abuse prevention in youth, with a special emphasis on working with American Indian adolescents and their families.
 She continues to contribute significantly to this field of research today, as the Co-Director of a NIDA Research Education grant, entitled the “Institute for Translational Research Education in Drug Abuse” and Co-Director of the “Intertribal Talking Circle for the Prevention of Substance Abuse in Native Youth.”
-She is also currently a member of an Institute of Medicine (IOM) Board – Population Health and Public Health Practice and a Roundtable on the Promotion of Health Equity and Elimination of Health Disparities (IOM).
+She is also currently a member of the National Academies of Sciences, Engineering, and Medicine Board – Population Health and Public Health Practice and a Roundtable on the Promotion of Health Equity.